DebOguare/Client-Server-connection/README.md

 #  TCP/IP Echo Server and Client. #

-## This project demonstrates a basic implementation of the TCP/IP stack in python. ##
+## This project demonstrates a basic implementation of the TCP/IP stack in python.

-## It includes a server that listens for incoming connections and echoes any received messages back to the client.
-A client connects to the server, sends a message, and displays the server's response.##
+The project implements a TCP/IP-based communication system, featuring a server that establishes a socket to listen for incoming client connections on a specified IP address and port.
+Upon successful connection, the server processes incoming data packets from the client, echoes the received payload back to the sender, and maintains the connection until the client terminates communication.
+Concurrently, a client module is designed to initiate a TCP handshake with the server, transmit a predefined message in binary format, and receive the server's response, which is then decoded and displayed to the user.

-* Create a TCP/IP connection
-* Create a TCP server in python
-* Create a python socket program
-* Create a python Echo server
-* Create a simple networking project

 ## How to set up a simple server-client communication
 1. Install Python -- https://www.python.org/downloads/